 Arrive at the infamous Brazilian statue by taxi either in the early morning or late afternoon when there is better visibility, it’s not so hot, and there are fewer crowds.
 The best time to photograph the statue from below is in the early morning when the sky is clear and the sun isn’t high in the sky.
 If you choose to go for a hike, you can photograph Sugarloaf Mountain at sunset looking downward and catch a mesmerizing view of the city at the same time.

+If you are searching for cool places to take pictures, this is a great chance.
 This volcano’s sure to be on your bucket list and for a good reason.
 You can take a bus or train to Mt.
 Fuji from Tokyo — all you need is a tripod and a little bit of luck.
 Professional Thailandese photographer Jirawat Plekhongthu says the most important thing when photographing Mt.
 Fuji is knowing your subject.
 Be at the right place at the right time and voila.

 By Galyna Andrushko

 White Sands National Park (on Mescalero Apache and Tampachoa native land) is an extremely beautiful place to visit if you find yourself near southern New Mexico.
 The white sand dunes, composed mostly of a mineral called gypsum, are unlike anything you've seen before.
 Explore the best place to take pictures.